 A successful public service is one that can find new and better ways of doing things, and that can solve problems in new ways.
 It is one where new ideas are tried and tested, and where old approaches are phased out and replaced with new, more suitable and effective methods.
 It is one that is innovative.

-The Public Sector Innovation Awards were created to better recognise and celebrate the innovative work that occurs within the public service and provide a platform to share and showcase innovative approaches across the Commonwealth and ACT Governments.
-A goal of the Awards is to encourage others to adopt more innovative approaches to public administration.
+The Public Sector Innovation Awards were created in partnership with the Public Sector Innovation Network to better recognise and celebrate the innovative work that occurs within the public service.
+Importantly, they provide a platform to share innovative approaches across the public service and to encourage others to adopt more innovative approaches to public administration.

-Nominations will be shortlisted through an assessment process, with shortlisted applicants to give a presentation to a panel of judges in June 2017.
+Nominations will be shortlisted through an assessment process, with finalists asked to give a presentation to a panel of judges.